People create relationships from the inside out. When we want to change our relationships, it’s an inside job.

 Mukti is a member of The International Centre for Excellence in Emotionally Focused Therapy (ICEEFT), the International Center for Nonviolent Communication (CNVC), and the Melbourne Community for EFT Therapists (MCEFT – past Vice President).
 She is also a member of the International Somatic Movement Educators and Therapists Association (ISMETA)

-She was fortunate to learn directly with the late founder of CNVC, Dr. Marshall Rosenberg, in Switzerland, the USA and Australia before co-training with him in New Zealand.
-Mukti is one of the original CNVC educators in Australia (2002) and was a founder of the Embodying NVC Retreat and Coaching Program.
-Mukti is also extraordinarily grateful to be trained and mentored by Dee Wagner, the founder of Chi For Two
+Often at the forefront, discovering new therapeutic methods, Mukti was fortunate to learn directly from the late founder of CNVC, Dr. Marshall Rosenberg, in Switzerland, the USA and Australia, before co-training with him in New Zealand.
+Leading to Mukti being one of the original CNVC educators in Australia (2002) and was a founder of the Embodying NVC Retreat and Coaching Program.
+She is grateful to be trained and mentored by Dee Wagner, the founder of Chi For Two; and was fortunate to be in the first generation of Australian EFT Therapists, 14 years ago.

 Prior to becoming a relationship therapist, Mukti had an extensive history in both corporate and private sector business, in HR and General Management.
 Throughout her professional life, human connection, emotional honesty, dignity, and well-being have been the priority.